odisney2/crime/README.md

     - Number of Police Officers from another location

   b.
-Create a database only if it is not already created or connect to the database if it is already existed.
+Create a database only if it is not already created or connect to the database if it already exists.
 The name of the database is violentcrimes.db.
-It will be created in the same folder where the python program and the three CSV files are located.
+It's created in the same folder as the python program and the three CSV files.

   c.
-Import the data from two csv files into two different tables in the sqlite database
+In the SQLite database, import the data from two of the csv files into two different tables:

-      - It will first delete the tables if it existed (to help prevent imported duplicate csv files to the same table)
+      - If the tables already exist, they will be deleted to prevent importing duplicate csv files into the same table

-      - Once the table is created, the data will then be imported
+      - Once the table is created, the data will be imported

   d.
-Once the import is completed, a printout of the data in the two tables is displayed to confirm that the data was imported from the CSV file to the table in the sqlite database.
+Once the import is completed, a printout of the data in the two tables is displayed.
+The printout will confirm that the data was correctly imported from the CSV file to the sqlite database tables.

   e.
-Created a query that linked between the two tables.
-I will use the year data column to link both of the tables.
+Create a query that links the two tables.
+I use the year data column to link both tables.

   f.
-Used matplotlib to graph my data results
+Data results are graphed using matplotlib.

-## 2. You will need the following modules to run the program
+## 2. Dependencies:

   a. sqlite3